Vineetttt/HTML_CSS_JS_BasicProjects/README.md

                                 Basic HTML CSS JS implementation

-CONTACT FORM :- A basic contact form created using the HTML <form> elements and basic CSS
+CONTACT FORM :- A basic contact form created using the HTML 'form' elements and basic CSS

 RESPONSIVENESS :- A Responsive WebPage made using HTML and CSS that changes its layout when the width and height of the browser window are altered.